POCD: It Doesn’t Have To Be a Life Sentence

 People with POCD often describe their obsessions as demoralizing.
 They suffer from a lot of shame and doubt, and may feel isolated.

-Those who have POCD usually do not confide in loved ones.
+Because of the nature of their thoughts, many people with POCD do not confide in loved ones.
 This is because when they do, they are often met with kind reassurance, such as, “Oh, you’ve got nothing to worry about.
 I’m sure you’re not one of those people.
 Please don’t stress about that.”

 Sometimes this feels helpful, but only for a short while.
 Other times, responses like this feel so disconnected from one’s anxiety and concern that they feel impossible to believe.
 This leaves the POCD sufferer feeling misunderstood and ashamed.